|"Parts is Parts"|

 The appendices to today's post show mutant codons (Appendix One) and the differences in atom counts (Appendix Two) in one nucleotide of DNA (T, thymine) compared to the relevant nucleotide of RNA (U, uracil).

 The codons and amino acids related to mRNA (mRNA codons have "U" instead of "T") in the lines of Appendix Two follow (are on the following line) the codons of the lines of DNA codons.

 This (Appendix Two) shows that the atom counts in DNA 'T' do not match the atom counts of RNA 'U' ('T' parts are not 'U' parts).

 Considerable skill is required to move atoms out of or into a molecule, yet that happens during DNA -> mRNA transcription (see videos below).

-As it were, one carbon atom and two hydrogen atoms are removed from 'T' and placed into 'U' during codon transcription processing.
+As it were, one carbon atom and two hydrogen atoms are removed from 'T' which results in 'U' during codon transcription processing.

 As you can see in those appendices, this is done in the cells of eucaryotes millions and millions of times daily.

 I say that because way too many scientists support the overuse of antibiotics and other chemicals which kill so many beneficial microbes that they pollute the microbiome with chimeric fogs:

 "Chimeras arise when a cell undergoes mutation.
 This mutation may be spontaneous or it may be induced by irradiation or treatment with chemical mutagens.
 If the cell which mutates is located near the crest